blackshow/hexo-theme-freemind.386/README.md

 ## Front-Matter ##

-There are some new front-matter settings in Freemind that you can use to decorate your articles.
+There are some new front-matter settings in Freemind.386 that you can use to decorate your articles.

 * **description** - a short description about the articles that will be display at the top of the post
 * **feature** - sets a feature image that will be show at the index page